 YGuard is a free Java bytecode obfuscator and shrinker.
+It is one of the best code obfuscation tools.
 It improves your software deployment by prohibiting undesirable access to your source code.
 It is free and protect code from reverse engineering.
 It can obfuscate Names and shrinks Code.

 YGuard is an Ant Task.
 It means it can be run through ant.
 If you are using maven then you would need a plugin called

 maven-antrun-plugin.
 You can call ant script from pom.xml using this plugin.
 Here the code for calling ant script using maven.